American Cichlid Association Convention Guidelines

 Trade Show Room Chair

 This person contacts manufacturers and negotiates space in the trade show.
-The chair will assign spaces and make sure that the vendors have what they need, like electric, water, etc… The day before the convention actually starts this person should be around the room assisting the vendors as needed.
+The chair will assign spaces and make sure that the vendors have what they need, like electricity, water, etc … The day before the convention actually starts, this person should be around the room assisting the vendors as needed.
 While negotiating with the vendors they can be solicited for donations to the raffle or for sponsorship of show classes and speakers.

 Cichlid Show Chair

 Lots of work to be done here.
 As soon as the room is available, the crew needs to start to set up the show.
 The chair should have the room already planned and laid out.
 Materials should have already been purchased, and prepared as needed.
 Stands need to set up.
 Tanks placed, filled with filters inserted.
 Airline system needs to be hooked up and running.
-Tanks need to be labeled so the entries are together.
-The more people available the easier and faster it will go.
+Tanks need to be labelled so the entries are together.
+The more people available, the easier and faster it will go.
 Everything needs to be done by 6:00 P.M. the day before the convention actually starts.
-During the convention the room should secured so if problems arise they can be quickly dealt with.
-On Sunday morning the room needs to be torn down.
+During the convention, the room should be secured, so if problems arise they can be quickly dealt with.
+On Sunday morning the room needs to be torn-down.
 This is probably the most stressful time of the convention.
 Club members are tired.
 They are getting their fish out of the show.
-They need to check in fish for the auction.
-They need runners at the auction, and the room needs to be torn down.
+They need to check-in fish for the auction.
+They need runners at the auction, and the room needs to be torn-down.
 Filters and tanks that have been sold can go to a staging area.
 Unsold items need to be moved out of the room and stored until sold or disposed of.

 Rental Tank Room Chair

-The set up and tear down are the same as for the show room.
-Tanks need to be labeled for those who reserved a tank.
-Money may need to be collected for tank rented the same day.
-Guy Jordan auction fish will be placed in the room until they are auctioned off.
+The set-up and tear-down are the same as for the show room.
+Tanks need to be labelled for those who reserved a tank.
+Money may need to be collected for tanks rented the same day.
+Guy Jordan auction fish will be placed in the room until they are auctioned-off.